-What we are trying to do here in these pages document the evolving project, which now can be characterized as an attempt to collaboratively and interactively explore the written cultural tradition of the East-Asian cultural hemisphere, as far as it is based on variations of pre-modern Chinese.
+What we are trying to do here in these pages is to document the evolving project, which now can be characterized as an attempt to collaboratively and interactively explore the written cultural tradition of the East-Asian cultural hemisphere, as far as it is based on variations of pre-modern Chinese.

 Very broadly speaking, there are two main parts, that together make up the TLS: